skeetzo/onlysnarf/README.md

 Text will be generated if not provided with `-text`
   `* 12 * * * python3 onlysnarf.py -image -text "Your mother is a dirty whore"`

+## Profiles

+A profile of preset variables can be used by modifying the 'profile.conf' file.
+A config file located at `/etc/onlysnarf/profile.conf` will be prioritized.

 ## Dependencies
   ### Google Chrome -> `sudo apt install -y google-chrome-beta`